AI-Planning/cloud-solver/README.md

 Caveats
 -------
 * If you are behind a firewall or proxy, [these instructions](https://devcenter.heroku.com/articles/using-the-cli#using-an-http-proxy) might help with heroku.
+Additionally, `heroku run` may need to change to `heroku run:detached` to get some commands working if your proxy / firewall is particularly restrictive.

 Warranty and Guarantees
 ----------------------